tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Figures are non-normative.

-Other sections of this document are marked as normative or non-normative.
+### 1.5 RFC 2119 key words

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-### 1.4 Namespace abbreviations
+### 1.6 Namespace abbreviations

 The following namespace abbreviations are used in this document: